 |Litmus paper||It turns blue litmus paper into red||It turns red litmus paper into blue|

 |Characteristics||Depending on the temperature, acids can be solid, liquid, or gas.||Except for ammonia bases are usually solid.|

 |Physical nature||The physical nature of acid is corrosive.||The physical nature of the base is slippery|

-Acids and bases play an important role in our daily life.
+Acids and bases play an essential role in our daily life.
 Almost every biological chemical process is related to acid-base mechanism and balance.
-Although acids and bases have a harmful effect, they are also essential for the body’s normal functioning because most of our body’s enzyme works in a specific acidic or basic environment.
+Although acids and bases are harmful, they are also essential for the body’s normal functioning because most of our body’s enzymes work in a specific acidic or basic environment.